Phishing Attacks

 Approving a legitimate protocol IS safe - the danger is that approvals are permanent and unlimited by default.
 If that protocol gets hacked later (like BadgerDAO's frontend), your existing approval becomes the attack vector.
 Always revoke unused approvals.

-Test Your Web3 Phishing IQ
+Test your Web3 phishing IQ

 Question 1 of 5